saltstack/salt/doc/topics/aws.rst

 .. code-block:: yaml

+    # Note: This example is for /etc/salt/cloud

+    profiles:
       my-aws-southeast-public-ips:
         # Set up the location of the salt master
         #
         minion:
           master: saltmaster.example.com

         # Specify whether to use public or private IP for deploy script.
         #
         # Valid options are:
         #     private_ips - The salt-master is also hosted with AWS
         #     public_ips - The salt-master is hosted outside of AWS
         #
         ssh_interface: public_ips

         # Set the AWS access credentials (see below)
         #
         id: HJGRYCILJLKJYG
         key: 'kdjgfsgm;woormgl/aserigjksjdhasdfgn'

         # Make sure this key is owned by root with permissions 0400.
         #
         private_key: /etc/salt/my_test_key.pem
         keyname: my_test_key
         securitygroup: default

         # Optionally configure default region
         #
         location: ap-southeast-1
         availability_zone: ap-southeast-1b

         # Configure which user to use to run the deploy script.
 This setting is
         # dependent upon the AMI that is used to deploy.
 It is usually safer to
         # configure this individually in a profile, than globally.
 Typical users
         # are:
         #
         # Amazon Linux -> ec2-user
         # RHEL         -> ec2-user
         # CentOS       -> ec2-user
         # Ubuntu       -> ubuntu
         #
         ssh_username: ec2-user

         provider: aws

       my-aws-southeast-private-ips:
         # Set up the location of the salt master
         #
         minion:
           master: saltmaster.example.com

         # Specify whether to use public or private IP for deploy script.
         #
         # Valid options are:
         #     private_ips - The salt-master is also hosted with AWS
         #     public_ips - The salt-master is hosted outside of AWS
         #
         ssh_interface: private_ips

         # Set the AWS access credentials (see below)
         #
         id: HJGRYCILJLKJYG
         key: 'kdjgfsgm;woormgl/aserigjksjdhasdfgn'

         # Make sure this key is owned by root with permissions 0400.
         #
         private_key: /etc/salt/my_test_key.pem
         keyname: my_test_key
         securitygroup: default

         # Optionally configure default region
         #
         location: ap-southeast-1
         availability_zone: ap-southeast-1b

         # Configure which user to use to run the deploy script.
 This setting is
         # dependent upon the AMI that is used to deploy.
 It is usually safer to
         # configure this individually in a profile, than globally.
 Typical users
         # are:
         #
         # Amazon Linux -> ec2-user
         # RHEL         -> ec2-user
         # CentOS       -> ec2-user
         # Ubuntu       -> ubuntu
         #
         ssh_username: ec2-user

         provider: aws

 Access Credentials